edHelper.com

 Foxes

 1 Foxes are members of the dog family.
-They have triangular ears, elongated and pointed muzzles, short legs, thick fur, and bushy tails.
-Highly adaptive, foxes can survive in a variety of habitats, and some of these environments – such as the Sahara Desert and the Arctic – are famous for their harsh climates.
+They have triangular ears.
+Their muzzles are elongated and pointed.
+They have short legs, thick fur, and bushy tails.
+Foxes are highly adaptive.
+This means they can survive in a variety of habitats.
+Some of these environments – such as the Sahara Desert and the Arctic – are famous for their harsh climates.
 Before the European settlers came to Australia in the 19th century, Australia and Antarctica were the only two continents that did not have foxes.
-Today, foxes thrive in Australia, leaving Antarctica the only place on Earth that they have yet to set their feet on!
+Today, foxes thrive in Australia, leaving Antarctica the only place on Earth that they have yet to set foot on!

 2 Foxes have an acute sense of smell and hearing.
-Hence, they are superb hunters.
+This makes them superb hunters.
 Sniffing around, foxes can easily uncover birds' or other animals' nests, above or below the ground.
 Even when their prey tries to remain silent and still, it may give its position away by a slight movement – such as turning its head – that is nearly inaudible.
 Foxes are not picky eaters, so they devour whatever they can find.
 Their diet includes mice, rabbits, chicken or other birds, eggs, fruits, earthworms, insects, or even decaying animal flesh!

 Paragraphs 4 to 5: